UC-OSPO-Network/repofinder/README.md

 Execution times may vary based on the number of repositories and API rate limits.

 ## Filtering
-This step filters repositories based on their affiliation with a university, using three complementary methods:
+This step filters repositories in two stages: (1) identifying whether a repository is affiliated with a university and (2) classifying the type of project (DEV, EDU, DATA, DOCS, WEB, OTHER).
+Both tasks are handled in the `main_filtering.py` script.

 1. Score-based classification, which applies a set of heuristic rules over repository and contributor metadata.
 2. Supervised machine learning models using embedding models.